rickyltwong/xnatio/README.md

 - **extract-session**: Extract all zips in a session directory into structured folders
 - **upload-resource**: Upload a local file or directory into a session resource.
 Directories are zipped locally and extracted server-side
 - **create-project**: Create a new project in XNAT (ID, secondary_ID, name set to the provided value)
+- **delete-scans**: Delete specific scan files or all scans for a given project, subject, and session (use with caution!)

 ### Help